 Of stories while on traveling back home…

 There were still many passengers on queue despite of the weather.
 Afraid.
 Looks like the weather had to tag along with me emotionally, as if my life back home in Cebu is not fair.
 My marriage.
-What kind of devastating life I’ve had.
+How devastated my life is.
 And yet as by faith, it takes me courage to live each day despite the burden of life.
 Make sense of this post?
 Hehehe just inserting… Drama’s could lead a flimsy life.

 The image of Santander Express a Cuadro Alas fastcraft on passengers getting aboard of the ferryboat scheduled 5:00PM.
 Travel time takes about 30minutes.